sclkan/BrowserNavigation/README.txt

 resources/links.txt
     - A list of links

+resources/myLinks.txt
+    - A list of links that can test the boundary condition when the forward links stack is empty

 resources/popEmptyStackOfLinks.txt
     - A list of links that can test the boundary condition when the back links stack is empty